Jason S. Miyares

 Chief of Staff

-Serving as the Campaign Manager for Attorney General Miyares, from January 2021 until his victory in November, Klarke Kilgore guided the Miyares campaign to become the first candidate to unseat an incumbent AG in Virginia since 1885.
-For this role, Kilgore was awarded the 2021 American Association of Political Consultants (AAPC) Republican Campaign Manager of the Year.
-Kilgore brings several years of federal government and White House experience to the office.
+Klarke Kilgore previously served as Chief of External Affairs within Attorney General Miyares’ office.
+Prior to his role at the office, he served as the Campaign Manager for Miyares during the 2021 race for Attorney General.
+For this role, he was awarded the 2021 American Association of Political Consultants (AAPC) Republican Campaign Manager of the Year.
 Kilgore served in the White House as an Associate Director in the Office of Political Affairs and as the Deputy Director of Appointments in the Presidential Personnel Office.
-Previously, Kilgore worked for Virginia Congressman Morgan Griffith (R-VA09) and at Data Trust.
-Kilgore was born in Southwest Virginia, raised in Richmond, and is a graduate of the University of Virginia.
+Previously, he worked for Virginia Congressman Morgan Griffith (R-VA09) and at Data Trust.
+He was born in Southwest Virginia, raised in Richmond, and is a graduate of the University of Virginia.

 • photo of Solicitor General Andrew Ferguson